florfede/sentiment-analysis-social-media/README.md

 Understanding fan sentiment helps identify trends, assess artist reputation, and enhance decision-making in marketing and A&R.

-We use a transformer-based model to label comments as:
+A transformer-based model is used to label comments as:

 - ✅ Positive
 - ➖ Neutral